wp-plugins/mailchimp-for-wp/readme.txt

 == Changelog ==

+= 1.4.4 - November 27, 2013 =
+* Fixed: FNAME and LNAME not being guessed from NAME for form sign-ups.
+* Added: very small JavaScript fallback for placeholders in older browsers (<= IE9)
+* Improved: removed limit from the lists retreived from MailChimp, for users with more than 25 lists.
+* Improved: added current page URL to form action attribute for people using `<base>` url's.
+* Improved: removed the sidebar from the admin pages on small screens
+* Improved: various usability improvements
+* Improved: minor improvements to default CSS styles
+* Improved: added various action and filter hooks to the form sign-up process

 = 1.4.3 - November 19, 2013 =
 * Improved: added filter hook `mc4wp_lists` to customize lists before sending request to MailChimp.